auth0/docs/articles/custom-domains/index.md

 ## Metadata endpoints

-Auth0 implements certain metadata endpoints to ease interoperability and configuration of third party IdPs and applications.
-When these metadata contain URIs pointing back to Auth0 the URL can either use the Auth0 sub-domain or your custom domain depending on the hostname that is used to request the metadata.
+Auth0 implements certain metadata endpoints to ease interoperability and configuration of third-party IdPs and applications.
+When these metadata contain URIs pointing back to Auth0, the URL can either use the Auth0 subdomain or your custom domain depending on the hostname used to request the metadata.

 | If you use | Reference inside metadata |
 | -- | -- |